csci-1301/csci-1301.github.io/docs/uca.md

 - Have an interest in tutoring,
 - Understand clearly the limits and boundaries to the help they can provide to students.

-Additionally, if a student want to help with this particular class, then of course they have to have successfully passed CSCI 1301.
+Additionally, if a student want to help with this particular class, then of course the student must have successfully passed CSCI 1301 with a grade of B or higher

 A UCA will:

-- Be able to work up to 25 hours per week (an average of 10 hours per week is typical, but needs to be discussed with the instructor), payed $12 per hour, without other benefits,
+- Be able to work up to 25 hours per week (an average of 10 hours per week is typical, but needs to be discussed with the instructor), paid $12.50 per hour, without other benefits,
 - Be adequately trained to use our platforms and edit our resources,
 - Be able to work on Campus and discuss their schedule with their referent instructor,
 - Develop a stronger bond with the instructors, facilitating possible future reference or research projects.